ikeda46/website/content/en/publication/2009-ikeda-sakaguchi-cdc/index.md

 ---
-title: Motor Planning as an Optimization of Command Representation
+title: Motor planning as an optimization of command representation
 date: '2009-12-01'
 draft: false
 publishDate: '2021-05-04T01:16:46.725732Z'